facebook/flow/docs/01-declarations.md

 }
 {% endhighlight %}

+`C` is declared as a global variable, and `M` is declared as a module.
+Declarations can be thought of as interfaces.
-`C` and `M` are interfaces.
-The implementation details of `foo()`, for example, does does not need to be known by Flow.
-Just the types it exposes.
+The implementation details of `foo()`, for example, does does not need to be known by Flow: just the types it exposes is enough.

-The interfaces can be declared in any file you choose, as long as they can be seen by Flow.
+The interfaces can be declared in any file you choose, as long as they are in a directory outside the paths monitored by `.flowconfig`.

 To use code in declared files, tell the Flow server about it.
 Assume the code above is defined in `/lib/flow/`